nerdfiles/web-journal/wp-content/plugins/tinymce-advanced/readme.txt

 == Changelog ==

+= 3.4.5 =
+Updated for WordPress 3.3 or later and TinyMCE 3.4.5.

+= 3.4.2.1 =
+Fix the removal of the *media* plugin so it does not require re-saving the settings.

+= 3.4.2 =
+Compatibility with WordPress 3.2 and TinyMCE 3.4.2, removed the options for suport for iframe and HTML 5.0 elements as they are supported by default in WordPress 3.2, removed the *media* plugin as it is included by default.

 = 3.3.9.1 =
 Added advanced options: stop removing iframes, stop removing HTML 5.0 elements, moved the support for custom editor styles to editor-style.css in the current theme.